Donald Trump, Nuclear Threat:

 Trump: Fear

-Donald Trump on re-election will experience a fear of exposure.
-This fear–Jim Jones’ first precursor–will lead to Trump’s own extinction contingency planning.
-His fear will be that his ego identity as a “very stable genius”–his picture of greatness–will be exposed to the world as a sham.
-The feared event for Trump will be the arrival of a major crisis that reveals to the world, front and center, the same major psychological instability manifested by him privately–and psychotically–in January 2021, which we will see as reported by General Mark Milley.
+Let us now turn to Donald Trump, whose own fear of exposure will conceivably lead to his own extinction contingency planning.
+Trump’s fear will be that his ego identity as a “very stable genius”–his picture of greatness–will be exposed to the world as a sham.
+The feared event for Trump will be the arrival of a major crisis that reveals to the world, front and center, the same major psychological instability manifested by him privately – and psychotically – in January 2021, which we will see as reported by General Mark Milley.

 Trump will expect that critics will then mount vicious attacks on him as a “loser” to the point of it becoming maybe unbearable.
 He will view those critics as part and parcel of an unworthy world.
 He will then conclude that this unworthy world requires a major rectification.
 He will, eventually, conceivably conclude that nothing less than a nuclear strike could be adequate rectification.
-And so he will conceivably engage, as Jim Jones did actually, in contingency planning for the extreme measure..
+And so he will conceivably engage, as Jim Jones did actually, in contingency planning for the extreme measure.

 And this is so for Donald Trump even if it means suicide by way of a nuclear counterstrike.
 Fromm explains why suicide – the destruction of “oneself” – follows unbearable criticism: